arvindrameshwar/arvindrameshwar.github.io/teaching.md

 ### At IIIT-Hyderabad (As part of the PMRF teaching commitments)
 1. Introduction to Coding Theory (Jan.
 '21--Feb.
 '21)
 2. Probability and Random Processes (Mar.
 '21--July '21)
 3. Signal Detection and Estimation Theory (Aug.
-'21--present)
+'21--Dec.
+'21)
+4. Information and Communication (Mar.
+'22--present)